Dymantic/laravel-instagram-feed/README.md

     'client_secret'       => 'YOUR INSTAGRAM CLIENT SECRET',

     /*
+     * The base url used to generate to auth callback route for instagram.
+     * This defaults to your APP_URL, so normally you may leave it as null */
+    'base_url' => null,

+    /*
      * The route that will respond to the Instagram callback during the OAuth process.
      * Only enter the path without the leading slash.
 You need to ensure that you have registered
      * a redirect_uri for your instagram app that is equal to combining the